U.N. chief urges equality fight, U.S. slams China for 'murder' of baby girls

 Many diplomats have lamented that the world would struggle now to agree a strong declaration on women.
 A main point of contention in recent years has been long-agreed international language on women’s sexual and reproductive health and rights.

-“In 2020, the Beijing Declaration would have no chance of being adopted,” Macron said.
+“In 2020, the Beijing Declaration would have no chance of being adopted,” French President Emmanuel Macron said.
 “Progress achieved by great efforts is being undermined even in our democracies, starting with the freedom for women to control their own bodies, and in particular the right to abortion.”

 U.S. President Donald Trump’s administration has led a push at the United Nations against promoting sexual and reproductive health and rights for women because it sees that as code for abortion.
 It has opposed such language in U.N. resolutions.